The-Crossroads-Roleplay/qr-menu/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

+# Credit
+- All credit goes to the QRCORE team for basecode and functionality